Become a better procrastinator to boost your productivity

 So, striving to get everything done may not help you do what should be done and being the person, we want to be.

-Oliver also points out the reason doing work that matters can at times cause discomfort is that it forces us to face our limitations.
+The reason doing work that matters can at times cause discomfort is that it forces us to face our limitations.
 You might find that you don’t yet have the talent to pull off a creative project.
+So, you tend to delay or avoid working on it by succumbing to distractions.

-He suggests letting go of over planning and a ‘when-I-finally’ mindset that puts conditions on our ability to enjoy the present moments of life.
 In the eyes of the universe, writing a book or pursuing any goal that you care about is a worthy way to spend your 4,000 weeks.

 This way you get to experience more of what matters to you in the limited time you have.